schmaustech/gpu-nic-rail-mapping/README.md

 ## Gpu-nic-rail-mapping

 The gpu-nic-rail-mapping aims to provide a simple example to identify the GPU to NIC relationship and then generates the MachineConfig for OpenShift to ensure there is one rail per GPU marked.
-Below is an example run on a Dell 9680 (H200) system.
-The
+Below is an example run on a Dell 9680 (H200) system with the following devices in it:

+* 8 x H200 GPUs - Device ID 10de:2335
+* 14 x BF3 Cards - Device ID 15b3:a2dc

 ~~~bash
 sh-5.1# ./gpu-nic-rail-mapping -g 10de:2335 -n 15b3:a2dc -u 70-persistent-net.rules -r worker